It just doesn't get any better than biology!

 The Department is superbly resourced - providing pupils with extensive opportunities for practical work.
 Pupils learn better through doing rather than listening or watching someone else demonstrate an experiment.
 We make the subject as hands-on as possible - this is taken to an extreme at A level, where we get pupils out into the field as much as possible to experience real life Biology.

-Dan Quinton, MA Oxon Head of Science and Head of Biology
+Dan Quinton, MA Oxon, FSB - Head of Science and Head of Biology

 Dan studied Biology at St Peter's College, Oxford, specialising in Botany.
-After 15 years in the music business he changed careers, and is now in his 14th year teaching Biology at Caterham School.
+After 15 years in the music business he changed careers, and has now completed over 15 years teaching Biology at Caterham School.
 His specialist interest is Evolution.
 Outside school hours Dan can be found either playing the double bass in jazz clubs or at right mid for Oxted Vets hockey team.

-Andrew Taylor BSc (Hons) Teacher of Biology, Head of Second Year, Head of Staff Development
+Andrew Taylor BSc (Hons) Teacher of Biology, Head of Staff Development

 Andrew is a University of Exeter graduate with a BSc (Hons) degree in Biological Sciences.
 He has been at Caterham School teaching Biology, Chemistry and Junior Science since 1997.
 His subject interests include Ecology and Biological Statistics.
-Andrew is Head of Staff Development and Head of Second Year.
 You will see Andrew running sailing courses at a local sailing centre or taking pupils on sailing adventure holidays in the Mediterranean.
 He is also keen on Drama and enjoys working behind the scenes as the stage manager for school productions.

 Jamie Robinson, Ph.D.
 Teacher of Biology.